duyhominhnguyen/LVM-Med/README.md

 conda activate lvm_med
 ```

-To **fine-tune for downstream tasks using ResNet-50** in **Section 4f**, we utilize U-Net from `segmentation-models-pytorch` package.
+To **fine-tune for [Segmentation](#segmentation) using ResNet-50**, we utilize U-Net from `segmentation-models-pytorch` package.
 To install this library, you can do the following ones:

 1. `git clone https://github.com/qubvel/segmentation_models.pytorch.git` and `cd segmentation_models_pytorch`
 2. Access this path in the smp package: `/encoders/resnet.py` and add your download pre-trained weight (you can see our example in [`segmentation_models_pytorch/encoders